 In 1991 Allandale’s reputation was confirmed when the Allandale Chardonnay was chosen in the Top 100 at the Sydney National Wine Show, won a silver medal in “The Wine Magazine International Wine Challenge” in London and was given benchmark accreditation (recognised as a significant wine).
 Bill Sneddon was raising Allandale’s profile internationally as a premium wine producer by the numerous awards the company was beginning to win.

-Bill Sneddon has held the position of Treasurer on the board of Hunter Valley Wine Country Tourism and has been President of the Lovedale Vignerons Association.
-He is currently Treasurer of Lovedale Vignerons Association and Treasurer of Lovedale Long Lunch Inc.
+Bill Sneddon held the positions of Treasurer on the board of Hunter Valley Wine Country Tourism and President of the Lovedale Vignerons Association, Treasurer of Lovedale Vignerons Association and Treasurer of Lovedale Long Lunch Inc.

 He has been an associate judge at Hunter Valley Wine Show and a judge at the NSW’s Wine Awards.